 Thanks to the rise of social media and the internet we are able to track information from before the famous movement till now.

 What actions can you take and has anything changed since this started?

-Sexual harassment/abuse/violence are all harassment violations in the US because of a person’s violation of sexual consent and is unlawful.
-Its impact, not its intent, and the act of unwelcome advances is required to be considered harassment.
+Sexual harassment/abuse/violence are all harassment violations in the US because a person’s violation of sexual consent is unlawful.
+Its impact, not its intent, and the act of unwelcome advances are required to be considered harassment.